openfisca/openfisca-doc/source/installation/index.md

 To install an existing country model, we advise you to refer to the model repository documentation (usually, the README file).

+## Generic requirements

+OpenFisca source code is in [Python language](https://www.python.org/).

+To run or modify the source code of a model, you will need a `Python` installation.
+You may for example want to modify the source code to test OpenFisca syntaxes or write some law or regulation rule.

+To call the model throught OpenFisca Web API, you can:
+* rely on already installed Web API instances and have nothing to install on your local environement.
+* or, run the Web API on your local environment; this requires a `Python` installation.
+You may for exemple want to call OpenFisca Web API to run some calculations for a Web site.

 ## Installation issues in specific environments

 As the OpenFisca community becomes larger, issues that only affect a small percentage of users arise.